What is a 911 dispatcher?

 Stay calm under pressure

-A 911 dispatcher often deals with life-or-death situations.
-The ability to stay calm, composed, and focused under such high-pressure circumstances is a key factor for success in this position.
-Regular stress management techniques can help you maintain your composure during challenging calls.
+911 dispatchers often face high-pressure, life-or-death situations.
+Staying calm and focused is crucial.
+Regular stress management techniques, like deep breathing or mindfulness, can help you maintain composure during challenging calls.

 Develop geographic knowledge